refinajs/refina/docs/tutorial/src/step-7/description.md

 });
 ```

-Notice how we are also giving each todo object a unique id via the second parameter of `_.for`.
+Notice how we are also giving each todo object a unique key via the second parameter of `_.for`.
 The key allows Refina to accurately move each `<p>` to match the position of its corresponding object in the array.

 The key can be an object key of each item in the list, or a function that returns a unique key for each item. `bySelf` and `byIndex` are two built-in functions that can be used as the key.